kairos-io/kairos-docs/content/en/docs/Installation/trustedboot.md

 enki build-uki ...more options... --extend-cmdline "rd.debug rd.immucore.debug"
 ```

-Will create a boot menu with just the default entries but this time they will have the debug options set.
+Will create a boot menu with just the default entries but this time they will have the debug parameters set.

 ### Version and cmdline in the config files